MKGilby/Ladybugs/readme.md

 - Map is loaded in game.
 - Paths and rotating mushrooms are displayed.
 Upper path need a junction where mushrooms are below.

+## 2025.03.31 - Build 2
+- Added a small font for debugging purposes.
+- Press TAB to show map values.
+- Fixed release part of code.
+- Map entities sets map values accordingly.
+- Since no sound and music yet, changed MediaManager to GFXManager.
+(Don't need to include Bass and related units yet.)